Skip to content

 • A transaction processed in May 2022 (fiscal 2022), the year the original warrant will void.

-If the required… Then the replacement void date…
+If the required … Then the replacement void date …

-PDT of V and Payment Issue Date of 07/08/20 are entered or submitted to USAS, Will be 08/31/22 (fiscal 2022), which equals the void date of the original warrant, as required by Sec.
-403.054(c).
+PDT of V and payment issue date of 07/08/20 are entered or submitted to USAS Will be 08/31/22 (fiscal 2022), which equals the void date of the original warrant, as required by Section 403.054(c).

-PDT, Payment Issue Date and IC/Reason Code fields are blank, Will be 08/31/24 (fiscal 2024), two fiscal years beyond the original void date of 08/31/22, a violation of Sec.
-403.054(c) which would result in an audit finding.
+PDT, Payment Issue Date and IC/Reason Code fields are blank Will be 08/31/24 (fiscal 2024), two fiscal years beyond the original void date of 08/31/22, a violation of Section 403.054(c), which would result in an audit finding.

 Replacing Warrants Before Void Date